 Why this workshop?

-• Ability to put themselves in the situation of an elderly person after the practical course: 90% of participants.
+• Ability to put oneself in the shoes of an elderly person after the practical training: 90% of participants.

 How?